Bari Weiss: 2017–2020: The New York Times

-On June 7, 2020, the Times editorial page editor, James Bennet, resigned after more than 1,000 staffers signed a letter protesting his publication of an op-ed by U.S. Senator Tom Cotton saying that since "rioters have plunged many American cities into anarchy," soldiers should be sent as backup for the police to end the violence.
-Bennet later stated he had not read the op-ed beforehand.
-Weiss called the internal controversy an ongoing "civil war" between what she called young "social justice warriors" and what she called older "free speech advocate" staffers.
-This characterization was disputed by other journalists and opinion writers at the Times; Taylor Lorenz, a technology reporter who covers internet culture, called it a "willful misrepresentation" that ignored the numerous older staffers who had spoken out, while Jamal Jordan, the Times's digital storytelling editor, criticized Weiss for not listening to her black colleagues and dismissing their concerns as a "woke civil war".
+On June 7, 2020, Times editorial page editor James Bennet resigned after more than 1,000 staffers signed a letter protesting his publication of an op-ed by U.S. Senator Tom Cotton calling for soldiers to be deployed as backup for police amid protests in American cities.
+Bennet later said he had not read the op-ed beforehand.
+Weiss called the internal controversy a "civil war" between what she called young "social justice warriors" and older "free speech advocate" staffers.
+Other journalists at the Times disputed that characterization; technology reporter Taylor Lorenz called it a "willful misrepresentation" that ignored the many older staffers who had spoken out, while Jamal Jordan, the Timess digital storytelling editor, criticized Weiss for dismissing her Black colleagues' concerns as a "woke civil war".